10 Things to Do Before the iPhone 12 Release Date

 If you’re unsure about what you might need, take a look at our guide to picking the best iPhone 11 storage size.

-Before you decide to wait for the iPhone 12, make sure you go hands on with the current models.
+Before you decide to buy the iPhone 12, make sure you go hands on with the current models.
 You might find a model you like at a price you love.

-All of these devices are holding up quite well in 2020 and all of them will get upgraded to iOS 14 this fall.
+You might also want to take a peek at Apple’s new iPhone SE and other budget alternatives like the iPhone X, iPhone 8 and iPhone 7.
+All of these devices are holding up quite well in 2020 and all of them have been upgraded to iOS 14.

 While the iPhone 12 models are exciting, a lot of you might be fine going with a device from the current crop.